SoftwareAG/c8y-docs/src/render/guides/java/developing-microservice/context-support.html.md

 title: Context support
 ---

+Following section is a convenience module for [user management](/guides/concepts/applications/microservices)

 @UserScope and @TenantScope at type level annotation indicate that a bean created from class will be created in the scope defined.
-The user scope implies using user credentials to authorize against the platform.
-The tenant scope implies using microservice credentials.
+The user scope implies using tenant platform user credentials for platform calls.
+The tenant scope implies using service user credentials.

 Example of injecting a bean into the tenant scope is available in the Platform Api module as follows: